The big CGM review 2026

 The RIZZ claims to track:

-The RIZZ ring is currently listed at an eye-watering $499 (around £370 at the time of writing) but I'm looking at this as a potential replacement for my Libre 2 sensors so even at that price it has the potential to pay for itself within four months.
+The RIZZ ring is currently listed at a discounted price of $349 and I'm looking at this as a potential replacement for my Libre 2 sensors so even at that price it has the potential to pay for itself within four months.
 Ambrosia are having real problems getting the units shipped at the moment so you will have to be patient.
 I waited for over three months to get mine and you do need to keep chasing to get your ring shipped.
 Hopefully their production line will be able to build up as more orders come in.

 Another reason for the delay in getting your ring is waiting for the sizing kit to be delivered and no matter which shipping option you pick this seems to be sent via the basic shipping option.
 If you already know what size you want then you can skip the wait time for the sizing kit and just email them with the size and colour you want.
 The instructions recommend using the index finger on your non-dominant hand as that will usually provide the most accuracy.
 You can also use the middle or ring finger.
 The one thing I didn't really think about with using my index finger is it's more externally facing so easy to catch on things like walls so I'm wary of scratching the ring.